Pearlsky/altschool-stats/README.md

 #### Desktop View
 ![screenshot](design/1440-desktop.png)

 This is a my personal demo of an holiday challenge by Altschool Africa.
-It's one out of the three team projects for the Hackathan which every circle of Altschool Africa students have been asked to participate in.
-Yes, we have group and they are cooly called "circles".
+It's one of the team projects for the Hackathon which every circle of Altschool Africa's students have been asked to participate in.
+Yes, we have groups and they are cooly called "circles".

 The idea is to build a dashboard to show the following stats and summaries